 where the transformed second-stage program $Q_T(x,\vartheta_s)$ for realization $\vartheta_s$ of $\boldsymbol{\vartheta}$ is

-In the first stage, the objective function~\eqref{constr:objctive} minimizes the expected value of the transformed second stage program.
+In the first stage, the objective function~\eqref{constr:objctive} minimizes the expected value of the transformed second-stage program.
 We also have Constraints~\eqref{constr:facility-protec} and \eqref{constr:budget}, which specify the selection of one level of protection for each facility and ensure that the cost budget for investing in facility protection and edge installation, respectively, is respected.
 The objective function \eqref{constr:objctive-secondstage} of the second stage minimizes the average cost of transporting goods from facilities to clients.
 In addition, the second stage contains Constraints~\eqref{constr:flow-conservation}--\eqref{constr:facility-transformation}.
 These ensure flow conservation at client nodes (Constraints~\eqref{constr:flow-conservation}), the use only of available capacity (Constraints~\eqref{constr:facility-capacity}), the existence of flow only in installed arcs (Constraints \eqref{constr:arc-capacity}), and a suitable definition of the endogenous realizations $\xi_x^{fs}$ (Constraints~\eqref{constr:facility-transformation}).
-We show the transformed SAA Program~\eqref{Prog:saa} of the {\NDFPP} in Appendix~\ref{app:transformed-saa}.
+We note that, following the notation in Program~\eqref{Prog:basic}, only $h(\omega)$ is uncertain in this problem.
+We show the transformed {\SAA} Program~\eqref{Prog:saa} of the {\NDFPP} in Appendix~\ref{app:transformed-saa}.

-In the following sections, we describe the different variants of this problem according to the considered decision-dependent distribution of $\xi_x^{fs}$.
-In other words, we detail Constraints~\eqref{constr:facility-transformation} and define the $\vartheta^s$.
-For the discrete endogenous distributions, we assume the post-disruption capacity of facilities to have $|\mathcal{W}|$ possible values, where $\mathcal{W}=\{0,\ldots, W\}$ is an ordered index set such that level $0$ represents no capacity and level $W$ represents maximum capacity.
-The parameter $\nu_w$, with $w \in \mathcal{W}$, is the capacity at level $w$ such that $\nu_{w+1} = \nu_{w} + \overline{\nu}$; that is, $\overline{\nu}$ is the increase in capacity per unit increase in capacity level.
+In the following sections, we describe the various problem variants based on the decision-dependent distribution of $\xi_x^{fs}$.
+Specifically, we detail Constraints~\eqref{constr:facility-transformation} and define $\vartheta^s$.
+For discrete endogenous distributions, we assume that the post-disruption capacity of facilities can take on $|\mathcal{W}|$ possible values, where $\mathcal{W}=\{0,\ldots, W\}$ is an ordered index set.
+Here, level 0 represents no capacity, and level $W$ represents maximum capacity.
+The parameter $\nu_w$ for $w \in \mathcal{W}$ denotes the capacity at level $w$, with $\nu_{w+1} = \nu_{w} + \overline{\nu}$, where $\overline{\nu}$ is the increase in capacity per unit increase in capacity level.

-\subsubsection{Discrete Selection of Distributions}
+\subsubsection{Discrete Selection of Distributions.}